.

 DISTANCE TO THE FIELD SITE

-The research boat and dock are a 5-minute drive from the field station.
-The land observation point is a 10-minute drive from the field station.
-Accommodations will be at most a 5-minute drive from the boat docks.
-For office-based work, the research station is at most a 15 to 20-minute walk from the accommodations.
+The research boat and dock are a 5-minute drive from the field station, and the land observation point is a 10-minute drive.
+Accommodations are a 5-minute drive from the boat docks.
+For office-based work, the research station is a 25–30-minute walk from the accommodations.

 FOOD AND WATER

-As field work may sometimes last longer, we recommend that you always pack a snack.
+As fieldwork may sometimes last longer, we recommend you always pack a snack.

 Volunteers can also expect a fixed menu with simple recipes to help guide them when helping the field staff.